Overview

 controlled vs uncontrolled element

-Such a reference persists across renders and is only discarded when the DOM element unmounts.
+Such reference persists across renders and is only discarded when the component unmounts, which discards the DOM element.

 get a reference to an uncontrolled DOM element